 Step 2: Add a Product to Your Shopify Store

-Step 3: Customize the Look of Your Site
+Step 3: Customize the Look of Your Shopify Website

 Go back to the main dashboard, and select the Customize the Look of Your Site button.
 This area asks you to customize anything from logos to colors.
 This takes a bit of tinkering, but the main part you want to focus on is the link that asks you to Visit the Theme store.